robertwmolby/GitHub-User-Summary-API/README.md

 - Lombok for pojo handling.
 Given pojos in this library are immutable Java records could be used but Lombok provides some additional options if later needed
 - Caffeine for caching.
 Simple, in memory cache.
 Does have limitations since it is in memory but unless there is a large nuymber of potential users in the request this is a non-issue.
 Will configure time based eviction for purposes of this project.
 - Junit5 for unit tests
-- Lombok for mocking during unit tests
+- Mockito for mocking during unit tests

 ## Structure
 Although not heavily pertinent due to the small size, general package structure will be domain based with the exception of cross-cutting concerns.